We're Ignoring Women Astronauts' Health At Our Peril

 Advertisement

-“We don’t have as big of a database of women [astronauts], so it’s always a little harder to get statistical data, but we do see differences” in how men and women are affected by spaceflight, Ellen Stofan, former chief scientists at NASA, told Gizmodo at the summit.
+“We don’t have as big of a database of women [astronauts], so it’s always a little harder to get statistical data, but we do see differences” in how men and women are affected by spaceflight, Ellen Stofan, former chief scientist at NASA, told Gizmodo at the summit.
 “It’s important not just to have a woman spend an extended time in space, but to have multiple more subjects.”

 At this point, we are just starting to learn how long duration spaceflight affects the human body.
 Numerous studies confirm that people experience bone mass loss and muscle wasting in space, for example.
 That’s why astronauts exercise for about two hours a day, which still may not be enough to counteract the inevitable effects of microgravity.
 Researchers at the University of Michigan are investigating why astronauts’ brains change shape during spaceflight—they’ve already found that the volume of gray matter fluctuates during short and long duration missions.